 - Data were analyzed by using the SAS software package (version 9.1; SAS Institute, Cary NC).
 Descriptive information was generated for all variables of interest and each outcome variable was assessed for normality.
 In all analyses, P-values <0.05 were considered statistically significant.
 Change was defined as the linear decrease or increase in the variable of interest from age five to 15 years

 - To examine the participants’ change in adiposity and weight status, a mixed modeling approach (PROC MIXED; SAS Institute) was used.
 Spearman rank-order correlations were used to assess stability for milk, fruit juice, and sweetened beverages between measurement occasions from age five to 15 years.
 Stability is defined as the consistency of participants’ beverage intake between two measurement occasions, which is represented by the correlation coefficient between values taken at two times across individuals.
 A series of simple regression analyses were conducted to determine whether the girls’ intake of milk, fruit juice, and sweetened beverage at age five years was an independent predictor of their adiposity measured as percentage body fat at each time point from age five to 15 years.
 The contribution of each predictor variable was determined by examining the standardized variable estimate.
 Multiple regression analysis was used to determine whether sweetened beverage intake at age five years predicted the percentage body fat over time, after controlling for potential covariates.
-Covariates examined in the model included sweetened beverage intake measured at the same point in time as adiposity, 24-hour energy intake at age five years, parental education, family income and maternal body mass index at study entry
+Covariates examined in the model included sweetened beverage intake measured at the same point in time as adiposity, 24-hour energy intake at age five years, parental education, family income and maternal BMI at study entry

 - At age five years, girls were classified as drinking less than one, at least one and less than two or at least two servings per day of sweetened beverages.
-Differences in the percentage body fat, waist circumference, and body mass index-for-age percentiles at each time of measurement among beverage groups were assessed by using repeated measures with a mixed modeling approach (PROC MIXED).
+Differences in the percentage body fat, waist circumference, and BMI-for-age percentiles at each time of measurement among beverage groups were assessed by using repeated measures with a mixed modeling approach (PROC MIXED).
 Repeated-measures-type analyses (PROC GENMOD; SAS Institute), which are appropriate when dealing with binary data, were used to assess the following:

 - Whether girls who consumed at least two servings of sweetened beverage at age five years were more likely to be overweight (≥85th BMI-for-age percentile) compared with girls with lower intakes